apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 5. Drawbacks

-We are not aware of any drawbacks of the proposed system.
+TBD

 ## 6. Rationale and alternatives

-The system is designed with the principle of minimalism: different from alternative solutions, we do not require any change in existing codebase, or extra APIs to learn.
-It could potentially lower the bar of using automation systems.
+The system is designed with the principle of minimalism: Assuming users already know TensorIR scheduling APIs, there is no more extra API set to learn; The previous programs that schedules TensorIR still work out of box with the meta schedule DSL.
+It could potentially lower the bar of adopting this system.

-Unifying manual scheduling, AutoTVM's semi automatic templates and AutoScheduler's (Ansor's) fully automatic sketch generation provides flexible way to balance injection new domain knowledge and automation.
+Unifying manual scheduling, AutoTVM's semi automatic templates and AutoScheduler's fully automatic sketch generation provides flexible way to balance injection new domain knowledge and automation.

 Flexibility in customization allows quick try-out on new tasks, new strategies and new hardware targets without deep knowledge of the system.